-- If the team withdraws after one-half or more of its scheduled matches have been completed, then all previously played matches will stand as played and all remaining matches will be considered to be forfeited matches. - Byes are not considered to be "scheduled matches" for the purpose of determining whether a withdrawn team has played one-half or more of its scheduled matches.
+- If the team withdraws before one-half of its scheduled matches have been completed, then all previously played match results will be considered null and void all opponents of the withdrawn team will receive a bye. - If the team withdraws after one-half or more of its scheduled matches have been completed, then all previously played matches will stand as played and all remaining matches will be considered to be forfeited matches. - Byes are not considered to be "scheduled matches" for the purpose of determining whether a withdrawn team has played one-half or more of its scheduled matches.